nancyirisarri/coursera-data-cleaning/README.md

 The file run_analysis.R can be in the same directory as the unzipped directory UCI HAR Dataset.
 Otherwise pass the path to this directory to the functions that need it.

-To get the merged data set call mergeAll().
-To get the merged and averaged data set call mergeAverages().
+To get a data frame of the merged data set call mergeAll().

+To get a data frame of the merged and averaged data set call mergeAverages().

 See additional comments in the code.

 The dataset includes the following additional files:
 ====================================================